What Is a SIC Code? SIC Structure, Primary Code Rules & Extended SIC Segmentation

 SIC History and Continuity Value

-SIC remains important because it is deeply embedded in legacy systems, historical reporting, and longitudinal datasets.
+SIC remains important because it is embedded in legacy systems, historical reporting, and longitudinal datasets.
 Many organizations maintain SIC-based comparability even after adopting NAICS for modern classification workflows.

 Year Milestone Why it matters